If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 Interactions with other substances

-Pay a little attention to interactions with:
+Pay close attention to interactions with:

 - Calcium supplements (space out doses by 2 hours)

-- Certain medications such as beta-blockers or antibiotics
+- Certain medications like beta-blockers or antibiotics

 Why is DIX’s ZMA your best ally against muscle soreness?